gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 (sec:battery-uci)=
 ## `uci`

-A selection of 8 high-dimensional datasets available through the UCI (University of California, Irvine)
+A selection of eight high-dimensional datasets available through the UCI (University of California, Irvine)
 [Machine Learning Repository](http://archive.ics.uci.edu/ml/) {cite}`uci`.
 Some of them were considered for benchmark purposes